GGGP-Test/supplier-intelligence-platform-v10/docs/BUNDLE_2_DATA_INTELLIGENCE_V2.md

 ## 5.1: BUSINESS CREDIT SCORE & PAYMENT HISTORY (D&B)

 **Dun & Bradstreet PAYDEX:** The gold standard for payment reliability.
+NOTE: We only want to alert the suppliers about the extreme scenarios where if the buyer has multiple extreme bad and worst-case scenario debt or history, We JUST want to let them know, we don't want to scare them off with negative language, or even worse, not show them the buyer because they have a bad record.

 **Signals Generated:**
 ```